-18. Related Party Transactions
+19. Related Party Transactions

 On March 10, 2016, the Company entered into the 2016 Purchase Agreement with Liquidmetal Technology Limited, providing for the purchase of 405,000,000 shares of the Company's common stock for an aggregate purchase price of \$63,400.
 Liquidmetal Technology Limited was a newly formed company owned by Professor Li.
 In connection with the 2016 Purchase Agreement and also on March 10, 2016, the Company and Eontec, entered into a license agreement pursuant to which the Company and Eontec entered into a cross-license of their respective technologies.
 Eontec is a publicly held Hong Kong corporation of which Professor Li is the Chairman and major shareholder.
-As of March 31, 2020, Professor Li is a greater-than 5% beneficial owner of the Company and serves as the Company's Chairman, President, and Chief Executive Officer.
-Equipment and services procured from Eontec were \$23 and \$0 during the three months ended March 31, 2020 and 2019, respectively.
+Eontec is also an affiliate of Yihao.
+Yihao is currently the Company's primary outsourced manufacturer.
+As of March 31, 2021, Professor Li is a greater-than 5% beneficial owner of the Company and serves as the Company's Chairman, President, and Chief Executive Officer.
+Services procured from Eontec, and their affiliates, were \$121 and \$23 during the three months ended March 31, 2021 and 2020, respectively.
+As of March 31, 2021 and 2020, the Company has outstanding payables to Eontec, and their affiliates, of \$27 and \$23, respectively.